At St James the Apostle Primary School, we celebrate positive behaviour choices that lead to positive learning outcomes.

 - Are offensive or dangerous to the physical or emotional health of any member of our community.

-- Consistently and deliberately interferes with the educational opportunities of other students.
+- Consistently and deliberately interferes with the educational opportunities of other learners.

-These actions lead to the severe clause where students are immediately removed from the learning space and sent to Principal / Deputy Principal / Designated Person in Charge.
+These actions lead to the severe clause where learners are immediately removed from the learning space and sent to Principal / Deputy Principal / Designated Person in Charge.